 1. How does one distinguish an arithmetic sequence from a geometric sequence?
-2. How did the video help you fully understand the difference between the two?

 3. Can you find another way to make the distinction apart from the one presented in the video?
 Explain the process.

 ACTIVITY 5.
 Magic List Of Terms

 As you go through the lesson, it is important that you gain correct understanding of the terms that you will be needing as the lesson progresses.
 Try completing the table below by defining some of the terms in the first column and try to use each term in a meaningful sentence.